Saturday, 3 May 2025

 11.2

 The above section of my spreadsheet shows a portion of my mother’s chromosome #6 and shows several matches in the area from 88.5 to 125.7 (these numbers have been truncated for ease of use.)
-These people would all relate through the Saum family tree.
+These people all relate through the Saum family tree.
 The amount of shared DNA is not large but this is just for one segment of one chromosome, varying from a low of 11.2 for the match called Elizabeth to a high of 28.8 for a match named John Joseph.
 Not everyone posts a family tree on their DNA sites, but fortunately John Joseph had an extensive tree that enabled me to see that he was indeed a part of the Saum/Henderson family as a descendant of oldest brother Charles Frederick Saum.

 The Shared cM Tool is a well-researched and generally accepted tool developed by Blaine Bettinger and accessible on the DNA Painter website.
 It is used for ascertaining the potential relationships that two test takers could have based on the number of cM of DNA that they share.
 Using the total 45 cM shared by Elinor and John Joseph over all their chromosomes gives this result: